 For the purposes of this chapter, we have assumed that private equity funds will hold diversified assets and fall within the definition of private investment funds for the purposes of SIBA.
 Closed-ended entities that do not fall within the above definition will not be regulated under BVI law.

 SIBA is the primary legislation regulating funds in the BVI and is monitored by the Financial Services Commission (FSC).
-SIBA is supplemented by regulations, including the Private Investment Funds Regulations and the Financial Services Commission (Securities and Investment Business Fees) Regulations 2010 (as amended).
+SIBA is supplemented by regulations, including the Private Investment Funds Regulations.

 Further regulations apply to open-ended funds.
 As private equity funds are typically closed-ended, this chapter focuses on closed-ended structures only.